Zir0-93/zir0-93.github.io/_posts/2018-07-05-transferring_data_to_influx.md

 ### The Python Script

 The following script transfers records from a PostgreSQL or MySQL database to InfluxDB - just fill out the relevant database connection information and schema design object as required.
+You need to also make sure you have the appropriate python libraries installed: `pip install psycopg2 mysqlclient indfluxdb`.
 Note, InfluxDB incorporates some [key concepts](https://docs.influxdata.com/influxdb/v1.5/concepts/key_concepts/) that might seem unfamiliar for those coming from a typical relation database background.
 These should be reviewed and understood before using the script below.

 ```python
 ### MySQL DB info ###